-23 August 2011
+23 August 2011 Portfolio established in the Fund.

 Investor Profile Designed for investors who understand the risks of the Portfolio and plan to invest for the medium to long term.

 The Portfolio may appeal to professional and retail investors who possess basic investment knowledge and who: